5 stable releases

 Theory of Operation

 A Job is, properly speaking, a handle which lets one control a Tokio task.
 That task is spawned on the Tokio runtime, and so runs in the background.
-A Job takes as input a Command, which describes how to start a single process, through either a shell command or a direct executable invocation, and if the process should be grouped (using command-group) or not.
+A Job takes as input a Command, which describes how to start a single process, through either a shell command or a direct executable invocation, and if the process should be grouped (using process-wrap) or not.

 The job's task runs an event loop on two sources: the process's wait() (i.e. when the process ends) and the job's control queue.
 The control queue is a hybrid MPSC queue, with three priority levels and a timer.
 When the timer is active, the lowest ("Normal") priority queue is disabled.
 This is an internal detail which serves to implement graceful stops and restarts.
 The internals of the job's task are not available to the API user, actions and queries are performed by sending messages on this control queue.